-> #1 in Sleep Product Research

 Owner Satisfaction

-Memory foam mattresses, regardless of their density (low, medium or high), often have about the same owner satisfaction rate – around 80%.
-Although the mattresses have similar owner satisfaction, they often have fairly different strengths, weaknesses and characteristics depending on their density.
+Memory foam mattresses, regardless of their density (low, medium or high), have about the same owner satisfaction rate – around 80%.
+Nevertheless, mattresses of different density often have fairly different strengths, weaknesses and characteristics.

 memory foam density owner satisfaction comparison chart